 - Daily organizing/decluttering goals (5x per week) – These are realistic goals that reflect what was needed in my own home.
 Feel free to adjust them based on your individual circumstances.
 Here’s a list of things to get rid of if you need more ideas.

 - I also suggest trying to sell things that you can sell quickly and easily.
 Don’t spend too much time doing this.
 Donate what doesn’t sell within 3-5 days.
+Here are some more reasons to donate.
 We will use the money you make from selling your clutter to purchase organizers in week 4.

 Daily Minimalism Goals